 Machine and sensor data sent from Interstack’s stacks can be viewed in any web browser on any device (phone, tablet, or laptop) using the Interstacks MyStacks cloud dashboard.
-Stacks can also send data directly to any industrial IoT platform or database, on-premise or cloud hosted.
 You can also optionally enable over-the-air (OTA) software updates to the programming (blueprints) inside of your stacks.

 - All data sent to the MyStacks cloud dashboard is timestamped and saved in a database for viewing immediately and for later reporting.

 - Users can create as many customized dashboards as they need.

 - Select from the menu of visualization widgets (e.g. single value, line charts, tables) then add them to your dashboard.

 - Assign a tag (data stream), or multiple tags, to a visualization widget.

 - Re-arrange and re-size the widgets.
 Layouts that you do on a tablet, phone, or laptop will be remembered for that device screen size.